ufs-community/uwtools/docs/sections/user_guide/cli/tools/ecflow.rst

   .. literalinclude:: ecflow/realize-exec-scripts.out
      :language: text

   The ``--scripts-path`` option specifies the directory under which ``ecf`` scripts are written.
-Each script is placed at the same nested subdirectory level under ``<scripts-path>`` as dictated by the nesting level of the task node in the suite definition.
+Here, scripts are arranged in a directory hierarchy following ecFlow's names for tasks, e.g. ``/workflow/data_prep/fetch`` for the task defined at UW YAML key path ``ecflow.suitedef.suite_workflow.family_data_prep.task_fetch``.
 For the example above, the generated scripts are:

   * ``workflow_output/workflow/data_prep/fetch.ecf``: